Blue Bell, PA

 Regular Cleanings and Check-Ups

-A beneficial oral care routine includes regular dental visits two times per year to avoid gum disease.
+A beneficial oral care routine includes regular dental visits and dental exams including dental cleanings two times per year to avoid gum disease.
 This will allow you to receive dental health care from a professional who will provide you with all the necessary procedures, knowledge, and tools, to maintain good oral health.
 Dental care is neglected by some people, believing they don't need it since their gums and teeth seem fine.
 It is important to remember, however, that germs and bacteria can progressively multiply while being undetected.

 You Can’t Prevent Gum Disease Without Your Dentist